 A must read article about naming your business.

-I read an article this week about Sparklemuffin.
+I read an article recently about Sparklemuffin.
 A variety of Peacock Spider found in Eastern Australia.
 It does have a more technical scientific name, as most spiders do, but this has to be the cutest, most lovely spider nickname I have ever heard!
 Sure beats Funnelweb, Redback or Huntsman (just a few of our native spiders here in Australia).
 It is so cute in fact, that I don’t think I could possibly kill it should I find one in my house (unlikely, but still).
 And so it got me thinking about the importance of names.

 Romeo said “what’s in a name?” and while it is a lovely thought, to not be swayed by a name, the truth is that a name says a lot.
 Words have connotations that go beyond their definition.
 For example the words slim and thin are considered synonyms (having the same or nearly the same definition), but do you view them differently?
 To me slim sounds more positive, whereas thin conjures up views of being unwell.
 What about the difference between cheap and economical?
 Or difficult and challenging?
 It is important to consider what connotations your brand name might have, as this can affect people’s beliefs and opinions.